Impact of Covid-19

 Hampshire Police & Crime Commissioner

-The Police & Crime Commissioner recently introduced a £500,000 COVID-19 response fund to secure provision of services that will directly address emerging issues and the impact of the pandemic for victims of crime, those individuals who cause harm and the most vulnerable in
+The Police & Crime Commissioner made a number of funding streams available to assist services that directly addressed Covid-19 related issues and the impact of the pandemic for victims of crime, those individuals who cause harm and the most vulnerable in

-You can also find information about a number of campaigns including Cyber Ambassadors, your views regarding policing in response to Coronavirus and the new Victim Care Service.
+our communities.
+You can also find information about a number of campaigns including Cyber Ambassadors, Hampshire Youth Commission and regular consultations:

 Crimestoppers is an Independent charity that you can report crime to anonymously by phone and online, 24/7, 365 days a year.
 After receiving your call or a completed anonymous online form, they create a report, making sure it doesn’t contain any information that could identify you.